MaddyGuthridge/Universal-Controller-Script/docs/contributing/overview.md

 ### Event Processing

-Upon receiving any MIDI event, the device is used to recognise the event and return its mapping as a `ControlEvent`, which contains a reference to the control surface that was matched, as well as the value and the channel of the event.
+Upon receiving any MIDI event, the device is used to recognize the event and return its mapping as a `ControlEvent`, which contains a reference to the control surface that was matched, as well as the value and the channel of the event.